zruncho3d/DuelingZero/PARTS.md

 #### Control Boards

 The control board situation is up to you.
 In theory, any boards should be fine, as long as you get enough steppers.

-I've tried out a Duet2 Wifi for XY testing and have used a dual SKR Pico setup, which is extremely compact.
-Both setups have sample code in the repo.
+Gantry boards (GBB15) are highly recommended, as they enable a single cable per side, as well as easier toolhead-cable plug/unplug.

-CAN toolhead boards are highly recommended, as they reduce your wiring, and enable the use of stock 8-driver boards.
+CAN toolhead boards are highly recommended, as they reduce your wiring and enable a smaller main control board.